 Host of Autism Live

-Shannon Penrod is the proud mother of a nine-year old who is recovering from Autism.
+Shannon Penrod is the proud mother of a teenager who is recovering from Autism.
 Her son Jem was diagnosed at the age of two and a half after having lost virtually all of his language and social skills.

 Helping her son on his journey through Autism became Shannon’s top priority.
 Whether it was researching new diets, learning the legal ins and outs of special education law or finding funding for ABA therapy, Shannon became her son’s best advocate and an advocate for many other families.
 In 2009, Shannon began the host and producer of Everyday Autism Miracles, a weekly radio show that focuses solely on Autism and hope.